awsdocs/amazon-redshift-developer-guide/doc_source/t_user_group_examples.md

    create group webdevusers;
    ```

-1. Create several database user accounts with different permissions and add them to the groups\.
+1. Create several database users with different permissions and add them to the groups\.

    1. Create two users and add them to the WEBAPPUSERS group: